Topological Signals of Singularities in Ricci Flow: Introduction

+Persistent homology (PH) \cite{C,EH:2009,KMM,NS} is a method of topological data analysis (TDA) useful for obtaining such a characterization.
+One uses PH by assigning data to appropriate complexes (e.g.,~simplicial, \u{C}ech, Vietoris--Rips).
+Then, information about the Betti number spectra is used to characterize systems by filtering according to threshold values and assessing emergent features of the collection of data.
+Applications of PH include the analysis of force networks in granular media \cite{KGKM:2014}, robotic path planning \cite{BGK}, sensor network coverage \cite{dSG}, target tracking \cite{Bendich} and cosmic structure~\cite{vdWeygaert}.
+Persistent homology provides information about the global structure of the data.
+However, it also provides a detailed representation of the local features of the dataset by carrying geometric information about each of the elements.

-The goal of this work is to capture, via PH, a topological signal -- specifically, the Betti number spectra, tables measuring lengths of persistence intervals, and distances between persistence diagrams -- of the formation of critical geometric phenomena in RF.
-This provides a quantitative method for identifying common trends in the resulting collection of data obtained by solution of these PDE's.
-Even with a complete set of data and methods for collection and measurement, numerical simulations typically limit us to pointwise snapshots at single moments of time of quantities of interest.
-Also, such simulations are plagued with stiffness that obstructs or distorts the evolution of a system.
-Persistent homology provides a method for evaluating an entire collection of and tracking trends in data across an entire domain of interest and at each step of the time evolution by identifying whether multiple small effects or fewer large effects dominate changes in the geometry.
-In the particular case of the numerical solution of RF, one would like to capture the process of diffusion of curvature on the manifold at different resolutions and to see whether or not this diffusion is occurring through changes in multiple small features or through changes in fewer large features over time in the collection of points.
-The motivation for applying PH to RF is for a potential synthesis of techniques from topology and geometry in various applications including imaging, networks, and quantum entanglement.
+Numerical simulations typically limit us to pointwise snapshots at single moments of time of quantities of interest, even with a complete set of data and methods for collection and measurement.
+Further, such simulations are plagued with stiffness that obstructs or distorts the evolution of a system.
+Persistent homology provides a method for evaluating a collection of and tracking trends in data across an entire domain of interest and at each step of the time evolution by identifying whether multiple small effects or fewer large effects dominate changes in the geometry.